newlisponrockets/newLISP-on-Rockets/docs/index.md

 * Are interested in LISP and LISP-like languages
 * Want to try something different

-If you are looking for a full-featured blog application with tons of available themes and plugins, you should probably look into installing something like
+If you are looking for a full-featured blog application with tons of available themes and plugins, you probably want something like
 [WordPress](wordpress.org) instead.

 # Installing Rockets